Supporting diversity, equity and inclusion in practice

 What you can do

-• Consider how to ensure your communications and events are truly inclusive and accessible to different groups of people in the University community.
+• Ensure that events and communications are accessible and inclusive to different groups of people within the University community.
+View our accessibility toolkit for support.

 Policies, procedures and other initiatives

-The University is constantly undertaking projects to adapt to the changing world around it.
+The University is constantly updating policies and processes and undertaking projects to adapt to the changing world around it.

 What you can do

-• Create appropriate options and future options for people and groups – particularly those who have been and are disadvantaged or marginalised
+• Create appropriate options and future opportunities for people and groups, particularly those who have been or are disadvantaged or marginalised.

 Data and qualitative information